Get Better Quotes 35+

 Sole Proprietors, Partners and LLC Members are excluded from coverage, but may elect to be included for coverage.

 Corporate Officers are included for coverage, but may elect to be excluded if certain conditions are met.
-(As of 2013, corporations with no employees except directors and officers are allowed to exclude themselves from coverage, but there is a limit of 5 officers and directors that may be excluded.)
+Corporations with no employees, except directors and officers, are allowed to exclude themselves from coverage.
+However, there is a limit of 5 officers and directors that may be excluded.)

 Directors or officers of a corporation are considered employees and must exclude themselves from coverage through an insurance company.

-Sole-Proprietors and Partners who include themselves on workers compensation coverage must use a payroll amount of $45,700 for rating purposes (Accurate as of 3/1/2019, last updated by the state on 1/1/2019.
+Sole-Proprietors and Partners who include themselves on workers' compensation coverage must use a payroll amount of $47,600 for rating purposes

-Corporate Officers and LLC Members who are not included for coverage must utilize a minimum annual payroll of $46,800 and a maximum payroll of $182,000 in order to calculate the cost of workers comp insurance.
-(Accurate as of 3/1/2019, last updated by the state on 1/1/2019)
+Corporate Officers and LLC Members who are not included for coverage must utilize a minimum annual payroll of $46,800 and a maximum payroll of $192,400 in order to calculate the cost of workers' comp insurance.

 m-f 8am-5pm CST 888-611-7467

 Workers' compensation is a commercial insurance product categorized as Property & Casualty

 insurance (P&C Insurance).
 Even though workers' comp is calculated using estimated payroll wages and class

 codes, premium is still a separate business expense from the cost of payroll.
 Utah Employers may treat the cost